The Dawn of Everything

-The Dawn of Everything: A New History of Humanity is a 2021 book by anthropologist and anarchist activist David Graeber, and archaeologist David Wengrow.
-It was first published in the United Kingdom on 19 October 2021 by Allen Lane (an imprint of Penguin Books).
+The Dawn of Everything: A New History of Humanity is a 2021 book by the anthropologist David Graeber and the archaeologist David Wengrow.

+Describing the diversity of early human societies, the book critiques traditional narratives of history's linear development from primitivism to civilization.
+Instead, The Dawn of Everything posits that humans lived in large, complex, but decentralized polities for millennia.
+The book suggests that social emancipation can be found in a more accurate understanding of human history, based on recent scientific evidence with the assistance of the field of anthropology and archaeology.

 Graeber and Wengrow finished the book around August 2020.
 Its American edition is 704 pages long, including a 63-page bibliography.
+It was first published in the United Kingdom on 19 October 2021 by Allen Lane (an imprint of Penguin Books).

-It was a finalist for the Orwell Prize for Political Writing (2022).
+The Dawn of Everything received substantial attention in mainstream and academic publications, becoming an international bestseller, and was translated into more than thirty languages.
+It was a finalist for the Orwell Prize for Political Writing (2022), and was awarded the Wenjin Book Prize, given by the National Library of China and considered one of China's highest literary honours.

-Describing the diversity of early human societies, the book critiques traditional narratives of history's linear development from primitivism to civilization.
-Instead, The Dawn of Everything posits that humans lived in large, complex, but decentralized polities for millennia.
-It relies on archaeological evidence to show that early societies were diverse and developed numerous political structures.

-The Dawn of Everything was widely reviewed in the popular press and in leading academic journals, as well as in activist circles, with divided opinions being expressed across the board.
-Both favorable and critical reviewers noted its challenge to existing paradigms in the study of human history.

 Summary

-The authors open the book by suggesting that current popular views on the progress of western civilization, as presented by Francis Fukuyama, Jared Diamond, Steven Pinker and Yuval Noah Harari, are not supported by anthropological or archaeological evidence, but owe more to philosophical dogmas inherited unthinkingly from the Age of Enlightenment.
+The authors open the book by suggesting that current popular views on the progress of western civilization, as presented by Francis Fukuyama, Jared Diamond, Yuval Noah Harari, Charles C. Mann, Steven Pinker, and Ian Morris, are not supported by anthropological or archaeological evidence, but owe more to philosophical dogmas inherited unthinkingly from the Age of Enlightenment.
 The authors refute the Hobbesian and Rousseauian view on the origin of the social contract, stating that there is no single original form of human society.
 Moreover, they argue that the transition from foraging to agriculture was not a civilization trap that laid the ground for social inequality, and that throughout history, large-scale societies have often developed in the absence of ruling elites and top-down systems of management.

+Origins of inequality

-Rejecting the "origins of inequality" as a framework for understanding human history, the authors consider where this question originated, and find the answers in a series of encounters between European settlers and the Indigenous populations of North America.
-They argue that the latter provided a powerful counter-model to European civilisation and a sustained critique of its hierarchy, patriarchy, punitive law, and profit-motivated behaviour, which entered European thinking in the 18th century through travellers accounts and missionary relations, to be widely imitated by the thinkers of the Enlightenment.
+Rejecting the "origins of inequality" as a framework for understanding human history, the authors consider where this question originated, and suggest it occurred during encounters between European settlers and the Indigenous populations of North America.
+They argue that the latter provided a powerful counter-model to European civilisation and a sustained critique of its hierarchy, patriarchy, punitive law, and profit-motivated behaviour, which entered European thinking in the 18th century through travellers' accounts and missionary relations.
+This was then imitated by the thinkers of the Enlightenment.
 They illustrate this process through the historical example of the Wendat leader Kondiaronk, and his depiction in the best-selling works of the Baron Lahontan, who had spent ten years in the colonies of New France.

-The authors further argue that the standard narrative of social evolution, including the framing of history as modes of production and a progression from hunter-gatherer to farmer to commercial civilisation, originated partly as a way of silencing this Indigenous critique, and recasting human freedoms as naive or primitive features of social development.
+The authors further argue that the standard narrative of social evolution, including the framing of history as modes of production and a progression from hunter-gatherer to farmer to commercial civilisation, originated partly as a way of silencing this Indigenous critique, and recasting human freedoms as naïve or primitive features of social development.